Stella Isaacs, Marchioness of Reading: Women's Voluntary Service

 In 1938, a year before the start of World War II, Home Secretary Samuel Hoare sent for Lady Reading and requested that she establish an organisation of women that would assist the government and local authorities if war were declared.
 Lady Reading founded the Women's Voluntary Service for Air Raid Precautions Services, later referred to simply as the Women's Voluntary Service or by its initials WVS.
 The structure was created by her.

 The WVS recruited women across the country – one million by 1942.
 The approach was to recruit women from all walks of life and avoid excessive bureaucracy or committees.
 Women wore uniforms, but there was a focus on individual initiative.
-Duties were wide-ranging, ranging from providing support to the armed services and to refugees, to the evacuation of children, pregnant women and other vulnerable people from cities at risk of bombing.
+Duties were wide-ranging, from providing support to the armed services and to refugees, to the evacuation of children, pregnant women and other vulnerable people from cities at risk of bombing.

 Initially it organised a great many training courses, from driving in the blackout to childcare and "train the trainers" sessions.
 In London, courses were taught in many languages, including Italian, Dutch and Yiddish, for foreign nationals in the WVS.
-On 31 August 1939, with war inevitable, immediate evacuation from cities was ordered, following over a year of preparation; 1.5 million people were evacuated by Isaacs's WVS over the next three days.
+On 31 August 1939, with war inevitable, immediate evacuation from cities was ordered.
+Following over a year of preparation 1.5 million people were evacuated by Isaacs's WVS over the next three days.

 As the war progressed, the WVS, funded by the government and local authorities, fed, clothed and re-housed civilians affected by air raids.

 The WVS continued in peacetime; in the immediate post-war period it assisted with the problems caused by shortages of food, fuel and housing.
 Its transition continued in the years afterwards; in 1963 it still had some 1,200 depots around the country.
 It remained voluntary and became not just an arm of civil defence but of the welfare state.